presiannedyalkov/UI-Experiment/readme.md

 - Experimental Mortality: We cannot prevent testers from exiting the experiment, but the data is only submitted at the end of the third step.
 - Selection:
 - The task is a bigger motivator than the CTA color.
-- Learning effect: the problem with making the buttons text links is that the user does not easily recognize which element is text and which is link, but in our experiment when the tester sees the colored button
+- Learning effect: the problem with making the buttons text links is that the user does not easily recognize which element is text and which is link, but in our experiment after the tester has completed the first category, they will expect the button to be placed under the title, thus focusing immediately on the area, even in the conditions of an outlined button or text link.
 ### External validity and possible threats
 - Units:
 - Outcome: